mpvaitheeswaran/BiodataGeneratorWithPHP/README.md

 # BiodataGeneratorWithPHP
 This program is a simple php program to generate Biodata <br>
 Iam not using database to store the data.
 I may update this program to strore data into database future.<br>
-I make allowed you to download this program and custom it your own.
+I make allowed you to download this program and custom it your own.<br><br>
 <b>Screen Shots</b><br>
 <div align="center">
     <img src="/screenshots/Screenshot1.png"</img>